 [ Venezuela is experiencing a double whammy of drought and low oil prices, which has lead to blackouts and inability to import food.
-I’ve only put one article below, here are other reports in the news.
+It just keeps getting worse and worse.
+Related posts:

 Sabrina Martín.
 April 27, 2016.
 Looting On the Rise As Venezuela Runs Out of Food, Electricity.
 PanAmPost.